yambo-code/yambo-libraries/README.md

 ### Yambo
 Yambo doesn't stand for anything like "Yet Another Many-Body cOde", for instance.
 Unless you really want it to.

-Quick installation instructions for the impatient.
-In each folder you can simply type:
-   ./configure
-   make all
-Binaries go in bin/, libraries in lib/ and modules in include/.

 For more information, see the general documentation on the web site http://www.yambo-code.org/